thalida/thalida.com/posts/collection/collection.meta-history/next.md

 Title:          Next
-Summary:        Active development updates
+Summary:        Active development branch of thalida.com, step into the future ✨
-Visual_Index:   0
+Subtext:        Future

 // link to visit